 - Comfortability – less comfortable than others we found, mostly because of a lack of specific features that make fit easier to your eyes.

 - [Professional Powerful Binoculars] SkyGenius 10x50 Binoculars Designed with 10X power magnification, 50mm large objective lens, and 367ft/1000yds large field of view are ideal for fast-moving subjects such as bird watching, driving, sports events.

 - [Weak Light Vision with Quality Optics] Design of Aspherical lenses and multi-layer coating guarantee excellent light transmission and well improve image brightness, contrast, and quality. birding binoculars can be used at night, but not in complete darkness

-- [Durable, Solid and Anti-slip Grip] Durable structure with odorless rubber armor for shock-resistance and Anti-slip grip, making it not only in decent appearance of more wear-resistant, but also perfect for outdoor activities such as climbing, hiking
+- [Durable, Solid, and Anti-slip Grip] Binoculars adopted durable structure with odorless rubber armor for shock-resistance and Anti-slip grip, making them not only in decent appearance of more wear-resistant but also perfect for outdoor activities such as climbing, hiking

-- [Easy to Focus] Corrective optical coating are great for color fidelity and minimize distortion.
+- [Easy to Focus] Corrective optical coating is great for color fidelity and minimizes distortion.
 Diopter System adjusting the imbalance vision of both eyes.
-The smooth and large center focus knob makes it simple to operate and easy to focus (Adaptable to tripod).
-Note: Product list: 1 * Binocular, 1 * Bag, 1 * Strap, 1 * Cleaning cloth , 4 * lens caps, but not including tripod.
+The smooth and large center focus knob makes it simple to operate and easy to focus (Adaptable to a tripod).
+Note: Product list: 1 * Binocular, 1 * Bag, 1 * Strap, 1 * Cleaning cloth, 4 * lens caps, but not including tripod and adapter.

 - [Adjustable Eye Cups] The rubber covered eyepiece can be twisted up and down for different people adjusting a proper eye relief.
 The eyeglass wearers can adjust the eye relief through rising eye cups and feel more comfortable